Algeria says vote had 44 percent turnout, showing stability

 Bouteflika, 75, is serving his third five-year term and is not expected to run in the 2014 presidential election.

-(Writing by Hamid Ould Ahmed and Andrew Hammond; Editing by Mark Heinrich and Greg Mahlich)
+(Writing by Hamid Ould Ahmed and Andrew Hammond; Editing by Mark Heinrich; Editing by Andrew Roche)